codope/aiforsea-cv-cars/README.md

 #### Prerequisites

-- Any standard Linux distribution.
-I used Debian GNU/Linux 9.9 (stretch).
+- Any last stable standard Linux distribution.
+Below steps have been tested on Debian GNU/Linux 9.9 (stretch).
 But, Ubuntu 16.04 or 18.04 should be fine too.
 Note that, [Fastai](https://github.com/fastai/fastai/blob/master/README.md#installation), that is being used in this project, **currently supports Linux only**, and requires PyTorch v1 and Python 3.6 or later.
+Moreover, CUDA support on macOS is only available by building PyTorch from source and I have not tested that.
+So, it is recommended that Linux is used.
 - Install [PyTorch](https://pytorch.org/get-started/locally/) and [Fastai](https://github.com/fastai/fastai/blob/master/README.md#installation) latest stable version as mentioned in [Development platform](#development-platform) section above.

 #### Steps